englekk/handbook-docs/Fuse/09 - Navigation.md

 ## $(PageControl)

-Since swiping between pages is such a common thing to see in apps, Fuse has a wrapper @(Control) for exactly this.
+Since swiping between pages is such a common interaction, Fuse comes with a @(Control) for exactly this.

-We actually already built most of the behavior of the `PageControl` from scratch in @(Basic navigation).
-One difference to note is that the `PageControl` styles @(Page:pages), and not @(Panel:panels), so it should be used like this:
+In this context, the term "page" does not necessarily mean @(Page), but refers to any child of the `PageControl` that participates in navigation.

 ```
 <PageControl>